A+ Back-to-school Tips

 It’s every parent’s dream to have their kids thrive in the new school year.
+And it starts by being prepared before the school year even starts!
 With this handy outline, you can send your kids back to school with everything they need.

 Schools have better online presences than ever, helping parents like you stay informed.
 Checking announcements early will help you avoid surprises, such as having school photo day sneak up on you.